AtulSingh-Emyre/AnalysisCovid19/README.md

 # ...

-This project is part of the Udacity Nanodegree Data Analyst.
+This project is the final project of the Udacity Nanodegree Data Analyst.
 It is based on data about Covid19 of the John Hopkins Univertity.
+Additional data is retreived via the Wikipedia API.
 Main goal of this project is t...
 Firstly data is gathered from different sources:
  ...
  Secondly the data from the different sources is visually and programmatically